-· Candidates may not be able to attend the examination centre to take examinations as normal
+· Candidates may not be able to attend the examination centre to take examinations as normal because of a crisis

-Candidates suffers a medical emergency e.g. sickness bug

-Student taken ill during exam.
+Candidates suffers a medical emergency e.g. sickness bug Student taken ill during exam.

 Student late for an examination.

 A number of students late for an exam as bus broken down (or other transport issues delaying students from getting to an exam on time).